MozillaTN/mozillatn.github.io/blog/_posts/2017/qa_webcompat/2017-06-03-MozillaIN-QA-contributions-May17.markdown

 ![May Month Report]({{ site.url }}/assets/qmo.jpeg)

 Our community is doing a consistent contribution in [QA](http://quality.mozilla.org/) by participating in various testdays,bug verifications days and triage days.
-Here is a report on our QA activities during April Month 2017.
+Here is a report on our QA activities during May Month 2017.

 Short Metrics:
 =============